BNSWT/BNSWT/README.md

 ### Hi there  👋
-This is Yuyang Zhou, a first year Ph.D student in Westlake University🎓, currently working on AI methods for Protein Design🧬.
+This is Yuyang Zhou, a second year Ph.D student in Westlake University🎓, currently working on AI methods for Protein Design🧬.

 Graduated from Tongji University🎓 in 2023, learned basic Computer Science (but not so good) in the past 4 years.